Fit and proper assessments

 Our supervision is intended to ensure strong and sound financial institutions that meet their obligations.
 Assessments can make a significant contribution to this objective.
 Management and supervisory board members are essential to an institution’s strategy and corporate culture, and hence also to its soundness and future viability.

-Please submit your application form through the Digital Supervision Portal (Digitaal Loket Toezicht)
+Please submit your application form through Supervision applications on My DNB.

-As of 27 January all Significant banks have to use the form that is available on the Digital Portal from the SSM (IMAS- Portal).
-For more information on how to access the IMAS-Portal, see the link to the page European law and SSM consequences.
+Significant banks have to use the form that is available on the Digital Portal from the SSM (IMAS- Portal).
+See the link to the page European law and SSM consequences.

 Individuals to be assessed